glic3rinu/passlib/docs/lib/passlib.base.rst

 .. currentmodule:: passlib.base

-For more complex deployment scenarios than the frontend functions described in :doc:`Quick Start <quickstart>`, the CryptContext class exists...
+For more complex deployment scenarios than the frontend functions described in :doc:`Quick Start </quickstart>`, the CryptContext class exists...

 .. autoclass:: CryptContext